vcfvct/aws-exam/azure.md

   * [billing](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-billing) is the same way as normal Functions.
   * [Durable Entities](https://markheath.net/post/durable-entities-what-are-they-good-for) can be good for things like [IoT on-offline](https://case.schollaart.net/2019/10/31/device-offline-detection-with-durable-entities.html)/[CircuitBreaker](https://dev.to/azure/serverless-circuit-breakers-with-durable-entities-3l2f) etc.
   * If you have multiple function apps sharing a shared storage account, you must explicitly [configure different names for each task hub](https://docs.microsoft.com/en-us/learn/modules/implement-durable-functions/4-durable-functions-task-hubs) in the host.json files.
 Otherwise the multiple function apps will compete with each other for messages, which could result in undefined behavior, including orchestrations getting unexpectedly "stuck" in the Pending or Running state.

+## Data
+* [Microsoft Graph](https://docs.microsoft.com/en-us/training/modules/microsoft-graph/2-microsoft-graph-overview) is the gateway to data and intelligence in Microsoft 365.
+It provides a unified programmability model that you can use to access the tremendous amount of data in Microsoft 365, Windows 10, and Enterprise Mobility + Security.
+  * The Microsoft Graph API offers a single endpoint, https://graph.microsoft.com.
+  * Microsoft Graph is a RESTful web API that enables you to access Microsoft Cloud service resources.
+After you register your app and get authentication tokens for a user or service, you can make requests to the Microsoft Graph API.

 ##  misc